luizbgomide/sovereign/index.md

 - Most of the tutorial.
 I don't plan on covering every paragraph, but it would be useful to go over skill checks, combat, arts, and spells.

 ### Change Log

+#### 2024-08-03
+- Added *The Darkness Beneath Level 1: The Upper Caves* to the adventure list.
+Bryce listed it as his GOAT adventure.

 #### 2024-08-02
 - De-jargon a bit.
 "Module" is an esoteric term, "adventure" is not.